|

 offset.
 All helical parameters, the start angle, flipping of filaments,

 etc., can be adjusted by the user.
+The tool is loosely based on the Situs pdbsymm tool.

 Usage (at